 The current trend of fingerprint scanner of smartphones?

 Remember the time of PINs on feature phones?
-Or may be a password on early smartphones and patterns?
+Or maybe a password on new smartphones and patterns?
 Even patterns are getting obsolete recently, fingerprint scanner replacing them.
-That day is not far when we will have more security and convenience on our smartphones with Iris scanner.
-Along with that adoption, even the cost of the product will also go down slowly and within a few years, Iris scanner will make the fingerprint scanners extinct.
+That day is not far when we will have more security and convenience on our smartphones with an Iris scanner.
+Along with that adoption, even the cost of the product will also go down slowly, and within a few years, Iris scanner will make the fingerprint scanners extinct.